Full Paddling Schedule

 …Be self-sufficient, and responsible.
 Keep track of your own trash/recycle, and LEAVE NO TRACE.

-The 2023 Paddling Schedule features 15 trips on local reservoirs, lakes, ponds & rivers in, and around the Brattleboro area.
-The Northern most outing is North Hartland Lake, Hartland, VT (at the down-stream end of the Quechee Gorge).
+The 2025 Paddling Schedule features 13 trips on local reservoirs, lakes, ponds & rivers, around the Brattleboro area.
+We will also travel west to Lake Champlain, and South to the Thimble Islands, in Long Island Sound.
+The Northern most outing is North Hartland Lake, Hartford & Hartland, VT.
 On the East is Spoonwood Pond, Hancock, NH (a place motorboats can’t access).
-The Southernmost water is Tully Lake, Royalston, MA, and in the West is Somerset Reservoir, Northwest of Wilmington, VT.
-Lots going on in that big circle.
+The Southernmost fresh water is Hubbard Pond, Rindge, NH, on the NH/MA line.
+Lots of FRESH water to paddle in that big area, AND…a trip to SALT water, in Long Island Sound.

-BOC trips are FREE, and OPEN TO THE PUBLIC; just show up at the time & place noted, with a boat/board, and all the safety gear (and lunch) necessary for a day’s outing.
+BOC trips are FREE, and OPEN TO THE PUBLIC; just show up at the time & place noted, with a boat/board, and all the necessary paddling & safety gear (also WATER, snacks & lunch) needed for a day’s outing.
 Life jackets (PFDs) are required.
-Please note the recommended gear list at www.BrattleboroOutingClub.org click on SUMMER PADDLING.
+Please note the recommended gear list that appears on each of the PADDLING pages.

-Descriptions of all ‘flat water’ trips can be found in the AMC Quiet Water books for VT/NH and MA/CT/RI; both 3rd Ed.
-River trips are shown on the CT River Paddlers’ Trail Maps, 2nd Ed.
-Meeting locations provide a place to car & boat pool.
+Descriptions of all ‘quiet water’ trips can be found in the AMC Quiet Water books for VT/NH, & MA/CT/RI, 3rd Eds.
+The river (moving water) trip is shown on the CT River Paddlers’ Trail Maps, 2nd Ed, and the CT River Boating Guide/Source to Sea, 3rd Ed.
+Meeting locations provide places to car & boat pool.

-Although there is no BOC sponsored camping trip this year, camping is available at/near 7 of the our paddling locations: Spoonwood Pond, Tully Lake, Grafton Pond, Somerset Reservoir, and at/near, all 3 CT River locations.
-Paddlers wanting to include camping in their outing are advised to plan early.
-Reservations are required in most locations.
+The BOC sponsored camping trip this year will be Friday, Saturday & Sunday nights, August 22-24, in BUTTON BAY STATE PARK, along the Eastern shore of Lake Champlain, near Vergennes, VT.
+Instructions are in the Paddling Schedule for that weekend.
+Paddlers can camp with BOC, any number of nights, or reserve their own sites, or just join us for day trips.
+Camping is also available at/near all of our other paddling locations.
+Paddlers wanting to include camping in their outing are advised to plan early, as reservations are required in most locations.
 CT River camping is first come, first served, and locations are identified on the CT River Paddlers’ Trail Map, 2nd Ed.

 APRIL